 In comparison to its previous models, the new Volkswagen Polo is still recognisable, with the changes to the exterior styling less severe than what some competitors have done, such as Peugeot with the 208 or the Vauxhall Corsa.

-It has lost its boxy appearance in recent years in line as many manufacturers have moved towards a more streamlined design.
-Volkswagen have also added a strip with IQ-LIGHT matrix LED headlights between the two headlights as an option for the Life and R-Line models whilst it's a standard on the Style and GTI trim.
+It has lost its boxy appearance in recent years as many manufacturers have moved towards a more streamlined design.
+Volkswagen have also added a strip with IQ-LIGHT matrix LED headlights between the two headlights as an option for the Life and R-Line models whilst it is standard on the Style and GTI trim.
 It's definitely one of the cooler aesthetic options available and looks great when driving at night.

 The Volkswagen Polo has always been a popular choice but by bringing it more in line with the Golf, particularly when you look at the Polo GTI, makes it an irresistible option for those who love the styling but not the price tag of the Golf.